kanatohodets/Devel-Optic/README.md

 ### QUERY SYNTAX

 [Devel::Optic](https://metacpan.org/pod/Devel::Optic) uses a Perl-ish data access syntax for queries.
-Just

 A query always starts with a variable name in the scope being picked, and uses `->` to indicate deeper access to that variable.
 At each level, the